The Language of Approval: Identifying the Drivers of Positive Feedback Online: Discussion and Implications

 The features that affect community rewards in our causal analysis---whether statistically or not---also carry predictive signal.
 As we showed in \emph{RQ2}, simple XGBoost models can predict potentially desirable posts with high AUC of $0.726$ on average, before organic community upvotes accrue.
 Local models capture stable community regularities and a global model offers a strong default when linguistic distinctiveness is low.
 Used together, these detectors can help reduce the number of promising contributions that go unnoticed, while also keeping the decision-making close to community dynamics and norms.

 Our call to HCI researchers and platform developers is to evaluate this capability not as a pure machine-learning achievement but as a potential for socio-technical interventions in community governance.
 Automated detector models for identification of undesirable content~\cite{chandrasekharan_crossmod_2019,zhan-etal-2025-slm,goyal2025momoe}, as well as systems such as ConvEx~\cite{choi_convex_2023} and Needle~\cite{liu2025needling} to aid moderators in finding problematic behavior are increasingly common.
-Future work should develop similar models and tools for surfacing desirable behavior and study their effectiveness on positively reinforcing users.
+Future work should develop similar tools to surface desirable behavior (e.g., within Reddit's ``modqueue''~\cite{bajpai_modqueue_2026, lambert2025mind}) and study their effectiveness on positively reinforcing users.

 Similarly, prior work has examined ways for early detection of problematic conversations and developed tools to help proactively identify undesirable outcomes~\cite{zhang_conversations_2018,hessel_somethings_2019,chang_thread_2022,lambert_conversational_2022}.
 Our predictive models could be used to complement such proactive moderation approaches and augment moderation queue sorting by prioritizing posts with high ``predicted desirability'', similar to systems contributed by prior works, such as CommentIQ~\cite{park_supporting_2016}.
 This could help moderators discover and amplify quality content rather than focusing solely on removal.
 This shift toward positive reinforcement could improve platform engagement, community health, and newcomer retention while providing formative learning about community norms.